Mid-contract price rises: How they work

 Customers who signed up to Gigaclear before 1st March 2022 aren't subject to mid-contract price rises as their contracts were taken out when the provider was offering fixed prices.

-Regulating mid-contract price rises
+Regulation of mid-contract price rises

 Fixed broadband prices

-Fixed broadband prices mean the provider contractually promises not to increase prices during a customer's minimum term.
+Fixed prices mean the provider contractually promises not to increase prices during a customer's minimum term.
 If they do so, the customer would be allowed to leave their contract early without penalty.

 Read more on fixed prices and who offers them in this guide.